hoxfon/react-native-twilio-programmable-voice/README.md

 npm install react-native-twilio-programmable-voice --save
 ```

+## iOS Installation

+This current version uses the CallKit method only.

+## Android Installation

 Setup GCM or FCM

 You must download the file `google-services.json` from the Firebase console.
 It contains keys and settings for all your applications under Firebase.
 This library obtains the resource `senderID` for registering for remote GCM from that file.

-## iOS Installation

-## Help needed

-We are constantly looking for contributors for this module.
-If you want to add the `iOS` implementation for this library please get in touch with us with an issue or PR.

-## Android Installation

 **NOTE: To use a specific `play-service-gcm` version, update the `compile` instruction in your App's `android/app/build.gradle` (replace `10.2.0` with the version you prefer):**
 ```gradle